emesexochitl/Roseobacter/Multiple_imputation/README.md

 ## Functions:
- First, the table is loaded and formatted (check hidden characters, select and reformat samples) Analytics are performed: normality-check, missing value co-occurrence, ...
+ First, the table is loaded and formatted (check hidden characters, select and reformat samples) Analytics are performed: normality-check (Shapiro-test), missing value co-occurrence, ...
 These measurements will help to better understand the data and help to make good choices later.
 These steps are visualized as well:

-* Normality plot: value distributions
+* Normality plot: value distributions.

 ![normality_plot](https://user-images.githubusercontent.com/14163953/116690671-03eff200-a9ba-11eb-9b45-f129ad2070bc.png)